Support for Military Students

 - Can I use my VA benefits anywhere DTS teaches classes?

-You can be certified by DTS with the VA as long as you are taking classes online or at one of the following locations:
+You can be certified by DTS with the VA as long as you are taking classes at one of the following locations:

 - Dallas campus